thomasbeaujean/QueryBuilderRepositoryGeneratorBundle/README.md

 				column: "QueryBuilderRepositoryGeneratorBundle:Generator:ColumnTemplate.html.twig"
 				extra_column: "" #add your custom function with your custom template
 				bottom_repository: "QueryBuilderRepositoryGeneratorBundle:Generator:BottomRepositoryTemplate.html.twig"
+                mapping:
+                        - 'AppBundle\Entity\Member':
+                                querybuilder_name: 'memberEntity' # the name of the entity used in the queryBuilder

 The templates used by the generator can be set with these configurations.